Which states require an annual report?

 • Names and addresses of your leadership team, including directors and officers for corporations, managers or members for LLCs

-• A brief business purpose or NAICS code
+• Some states request a brief business purpose or NAICS code

 • A dated signature from an authorized person, usually completed electronically

-These basics appear in nearly every Secretary of State portal.
-Keep this information up to date in one place, and most filings can be completed in a few minutes.
+Keep this information current, and most filings can be completed in minutes.

 Biennial and alternative filing schedules